MichaelSpila97/S3K_Genetic_Algorithm/README.md

 **The Coding Train** - The use of a genetic algorithm for this project

-Below is links to their respective articles and/or videos that inspired said part of this project:
+Below are links to their respective articles and/or videos that inspired said part of this project:

 Chris Kiehl's _How to Build a Python Bot That Can Play Web Games_: https://code.tutsplus.com/tutorials/how-to-build-a-python-bot-that-can-play-web-games--active-11117